e22m4u/js-repository/README-en.md

 ### Relation Types

 - [Belongs To](#belongs-to)
-  The current model references the target model by its id.
+  The current model references the target model by its ID.
   `type: "belongsTo"` or `type: RelationType.BELONGS_TO`

 - [Has One](#has-one)